kacpernz/Numerical-Integration-Algorithms/README.md

 # Numerical Integration Algorithms

-This is a project for the **Algorithms and Data Structures** (Algorytmy i Struktury Danych) course.
+This is a project for the **Algorithms and Data Structures** (Algorytmy i Struktury Danych) university course.
 It contains my C++ implementation of numerical integration algorithms, along with Python scripts to analyze and visualize the errors and performance.

 ## Algorithms
 1. Rectangular Method (Left, Right, Midpoint)